SrishtiPriya27/online-java-based-quiz-platform/README.md

 ## 📘 Contributing
 - Fork and open a PR against the `main` branch.
 - Please run `npm install` and `npm run dev` to validate changes locally before submitting a PR.

-## 📄 License
-Add your license here (e.g., MIT) or follow your project's licensing policy.

----

-If you'd like, I can also:
-- Add a `.env.example` and update `vite.config.js` to use `VITE_API_URL` (or similar) for clearer environment configuration.
-- Update `Login.jsx` to use a relative/proxied endpoint instead of the absolute `http://localhost:3000/api/login` URL.

-Let me know how you'd like to proceed.